Skip to main content

 *Accessory structures include everything that has "location on the land or attachment to something having permanent location on the land" (ZO 401.56) such as, but not limited to, driveways, detached garages, sheds, fences, walls, curbs, wells, pools, fountains, etc.

-If you are not sure what constitutes an accessory structure, call the Town Hall 828-274-0824.
+If you are not sure what constitutes an accessory structure, please call the Town Hall 828-274-0824 to speak with the Town Planner.

 Any land activity such as grading of a lot or removal of natural vegetation that involves twenty percent (20%) or more of the land area of a lot, can only be done after a plan has been submitted and approved by the Board of Adjustment.